tung/ruggrogue/book/game-data.md

 Found in: `src/main.rs`

 64-bit unsigned integer that counts the number of times the player has won the game.
-This impacts the number of items and monsters that spawn in successive new game plus iterations.
+This impacts the number of items and monsters that spawn in successive New Game Plus runs.

 ## Components